terenceltl/gettingAndCleaningData/README.md

 - tidyDataSetMeanValues.txt: *The* tidy data set.
 This was uploaded to Coursera's submission page and was also included in this repo for convenience.
 This data set has 180 obervations (rows) and 68 variables (columns, to be described in the code book).
 - CodeBook.md: The code book that describes the naming convention of the variables and the variables themselves.

-### The original raw data set and how it was converted into the tidy data set
+### About the original raw data set and how it was converted into the tidy data set

 For full details on the original raw data set, please refer back to its own documentation files, such as README.txt and features_info.txt, that came with the original data set.